Collapse to view only § 160.076-25 - [Reserved]

 (d) The records required by paragraph (b)(4) of this section must be kept for at least 120 months after preparation.
 All other records required by paragraph (b) of this section must be kept for at least 60 months after the PFD approval expires or is terminated.

-A pamphlet that is consistent in format to that specified in UL 1123 (incorporated by reference, see § 160.076-11) must be attached to each inflatable PFD sold or offered for sale in such a way that a prospective purchaser can read the pamphlet prior to purchase.
-The pamphlet text and layout must be submitted to the Commandant for approval.
-The text must be printed in each pamphlet exactly as approved by the Commandant.
+A pamphlet or placard accepted by the Commandant must be attached to each inflatable PFD sold or offered for sale in such a way that a prospective purchaser can read the pamphlet prior to purchase.
+The pamphlet or placard text and layout must be submitted to the Commandant for approval.
+The text must be printed in each pamphlet or placard exactly as approved by the Commandant.
 Additional information, instructions, or illustrations must not be included within the approved text and layout.
 Sample pamphlet text and layout may be obtained by contacting the Commandant.
-This pamphlet may be combined with the manual required by § 160.076-37 if PFD selection and warning information is provided on the PFD packaging in such a way that it remains visible until purchase.
+This pamphlet or placard may be combined with the manual required by § 160.076-37 if PFD selection and warning information is provided on the PFD packaging in such a way that it remains visible until purchase.

 § 160.076-37 - Owner's manual.

 (b) Manual contents.
-Each owner's manual must contain the information specified in UL 1180 (incorporated by reference, see § 160.076-11), and, if the PFD is conditionally approved, an explanation of the meaning of, and reasons for, the approval conditions.
+The manual must contain the information as approved by the Commandant.
+If the PFD is conditionally approved, an explanation of the meaning of and reasons for the approval conditions must be included.

 § 160.076-39 - Marking.

-Each inflatable PFD must be marked as specified in UL 1180 (incorporated by reference, see § 160.076-11).
+Each inflatable PFD must be marked as approved by the Commandant.
 At a minimum, all labels must include—

 (a) Size information, as appropriate;